 Application Filing

-• CEC must share application with local governments, interested parties, and media
+• CEC must share the application with local governments, interested parties, and media.

-2. If application deemed complete, the CEC issues a completeness notice and begins the environmental review process
+• If application deemed complete, the CEC issues a completeness notice and begins the environmental review process.

 Environmental Review

-• A complete Environmental Impact Report must be conducted and finalized within 270 days.
-(Note that statute identifies certain factors that could impact the CEC’s ability to render a decision within 270 days, including the identification of new significant effects after publication of the Draft EIR that requires recirculation of the Draft EIR for public comment.)
+• Process and Deadlines ** (Note that statute identifies certain factors that could impact the CEC’s ability to render a decision within 270 days, including the identification of new significant effects after publication of the Draft EIR, MND, or ND that requires recirculation of the Draft EIR, MND, or ND for public comment).

-• Day 3: File and circulate the Notice of Preparation of an EIR
+• Day 3: If an EIR will be prepared, file and circulate the Notice of Preparation of an EIR.

 • Day 5: Send invitation to request tribal consultations.